lemoncode-xo/CatchPhish/README.md

 Download the latest pre-built installer for your operating system from the [Releases page](https://github.com/lemoncode-xo/CatchPhish/releases/latest).

 **Available installers:**
-- Windows: `CatchPhish-x.x.x-win32-x64.exe`
+- Windows: `CatchPhishSetup-x.x.x-win32-x64.exe`

 After downloading, run the installer and follow the on-screen instructions.
-Process to updating your `.env.example` file in your installation directory to contain your IPQualityScore API key as shown [here](#3-configure-api-keys).
+Proceed to editing the `.env` file in your installation directory to contain your IPQualityScore API key as shown [here](#3-configure-api-keys).

 ### Manual Installation (For Developers)